 Welcome to UBC Science!
-It’s a distinct honour to serve as the new Dean of such an extraordinary community of scholars.
+It’s a distinct honour to serve as Dean of such an extraordinary community of scholars.

-Since my arrival from the College of Science at Texas A&M, it’s been a great pleasure to meet all the people that make the Faculty of Science, and UBC so special.
+Ultimately, it's our people that make the Faculty of Science, and UBC so special.
 The hallmarks of UBC Science are excellence and creativity, and both are realized in the cutting-edge research and innovative teaching carried out across our departments and institutes.

 UBC constantly strives for growth and innovation.
 It’s an environment that has driven remarkable results across the Faculty—UBC’s rankings in ecology, math, the life sciences, biology and computer science are tops in Canada, and rate well internationally.
 UBC Science has also become a North American leader in transforming STEM education, with world-class institutions looking to us to help guide their own efforts to improve their science classes.
 Going forward, we’re poised to do even more.

 We’re entering a key period of opportunity and challenge.
 We’re challenged by enduring issues that are progressively impacting our lives: the availability of food, water and energy; the remediation of climate change; and the equitable distribution of wealth and resources.

 It’s an increasingly complex and interrelated world that calls for more inquiry, and more scientists who are able to think broadly.
 Leading post-secondary institutions like UBC will play crucial roles in how we meet these challenges.
 Science plays an anchoring role in the spectrum of innovation, where fundamental discovery feeds technical applications and culminates in translational and social research that meets and accommodates human needs.